 In retrospect, this is clearly why I wanted the hard copy – somewhere in the back of my mind lurked a memory of spending hours trying to strong‑arm this file into behaving before.
 I had already tried the entire exorcism liturgy: re‑exporting, re‑saving, uploading to various PDF fixing tools, copying, pasting, screenshotting – every ritual short of sprinkling holy water on the laptop.

 What should have been a simple extraction of three pages from a single file became a further 90 minute episode of The Digital Peculiarities of the State, featuring your host: Me, Again, Still Here.
-Page by page, click by click, through a testimony to what happens when systems designed to record injustice end up perpetuating it in .pdf format.
+Page by page, click by click.
+A testimony to what happens when systems designed to address injustice end up perpetuating it in .pdf format.

 And yet, trudging through the entire thing had an unexpected payoff.
-As I went, I realised something astonishing: the document that had been created to determine a very specific point – did not, in fact, contain that point.
-The closest it came was a copy of an interim determination about the point.
+As I went through page by page - for the first time, searching for the report, I realised something astonishing: the document that had been created to determine a very specific point – did not, in fact, contain that point - The Determination.
+The closest it came was a copy of an Interim Determination about the point.
 But where was the point?

 It had everything else.
-Every tangent, every peripheral observation, every procedural footnote even a cheque stub from an engaged lawyer.
-But the actual determination itself – the central answer, the point of why it existed – was simply not there.
+Every tangent, every peripheral observation, every procedural footnote, even a $25 cheque stub from an engaged lawyer.
+But the actual Determination itself – the central answer, the point of why it existed – was simply not there.

 I suppose it's more plausible to blame the file’s malfunction than admit the one crucial piece was deliberately omitted from the start.
 Who can say?